webix-hub/docs/data/desktop/data_scheme.md

 ####Usage example

 Let's assume, you have a datatable with a list of films and want to color rows with films that less than 1980 year in green.
-Here you can use the **$change** that will run each time data is changed and check whether the changed item(s) should be colored in green.
+Here you can use the **$change** function that will run each time data is changed and check whether the changed item(s) should be colored in green.

 ~~~js
 webix.ui({